codess-aus/PL-900/Core_components.md

 You should use a custom connector to connect to the external data source.
 You need to create a custom connector and provide API credentials so it can authenticate your connection if there is not one available.

+You can build a custom connector for Power Automate and reuse the same connector for Power Apps.
+You can build a custom connector for the custom services once and use the same connector in Power Apps, Power Automate and Azure Logic App.

+You can build and use a custom connector without a certification from Microsoft.
+You can build and share a custom connector in your organization without a certification from Microsoft

+You cannot publish a custom connector as a public connector without a certification from Microsoft.
+You need to submit your custom connector to Microsoft to certify it before making it available to the public.

 SharePoint connectors are used to connect with SharePoint lists.

 **Logic apps** are used to automate tasks, workflows, and business processes.